laggron42/Laggrons-Dumb-Cogs/docs/instantcommands.rst

 You can also edit the Dev's environment added with Red 3.4.6.

-Here's an example of his it works:
+Here's an example of how it works:

 .. image:: .ressources/EXAMPLES/InstantCommands-example.png